Galentine's Day: Plot summary

-Leslie (Amy Poehler) throws her annual "Galentine's Day" party for her female friends, celebrated the day before Valentine's Day.
-She asks her mother, Marlene (Pamela Reed), to tell the story about how she fell in love with a lifeguard that saved her from drowning in 1968, but the two had to break it off over objections from Marlene's parents.
-Leslie later tells the story to Justin (Justin Theroux), who is amazed by the tale and wants to unite the two.
-He tracks down Marlene's old flame, Frank Beckerson (John Larroquette), and convinces Leslie to go with him to Illinois and reunite the two on Valentine's Day at the Senior Center Valentine's Dance, which the parks department oversees.
+Leslie throws her annual "Galentine's Day" party for her female friends, celebrated the day before Valentine's Day.
+She asks her mother, Marlene, to tell the story about how she fell in love with a lifeguard that saved her from drowning in 1968, but the two had to break it off over objections from Marlene's parents.
+Leslie later tells the story to Justin, who is amazed by the tale and wants to unite the two.
+He tracks down Marlene's old flame, Frank Beckerson, and convinces Leslie to go with him to Illinois and reunite the two on Valentine's Day at the Senior Center Valentine's Dance, which the parks department oversees.

 Leslie and Justin meet Frank, a strange and depressed man who has constant panic attacks.
 Leslie begins to have doubts about bringing him to her mother and tries to call it off, but Justin insists that they should "let this unfold".
-At the dance, where Andy's (Chris Pratt) band Mouse Rat is playing, Frank meets up with Marlene, who is repulsed by Frank's past, current unemployment and overall failure at life.
+At the dance, where Andy's band Mouse Rat is playing, Frank meets up with Marlene, who is repulsed by Frank's past, current unemployment and overall failure at life.
 She turns down his offer at a second chance at love, prompting him to storm onto the stage and denounce her over the microphone.
 Leslie apologizes to her mother for bringing Frank.
 She is later upset with Justin, but has trouble pinpointing the reasons for her dissatisfaction.
-Ron (Nick Offerman) explains that Justin is a "tourist," meaning that he takes "vacations in people's lives" and only cares about telling interesting stories to impress other people, which makes him selfish.
+Ron explains that Justin is a "tourist," meaning that he takes "vacations in people's lives" and only cares about telling interesting stories to impress other people, which makes him selfish.
 Two older women then recognize Ron as jazz saxophonist Duke Silver, but he denies it.
-Leslie later breaks up with Justin, which Tom (Aziz Ansari) takes especially hard, reacting as if his parents were getting divorced.
+Leslie later breaks up with Justin, which Tom takes especially hard, reacting as if his parents were getting divorced.